KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-To establish the ultimate pointwise estimate, we will employ the Chapman-Kolmogorov equation; this provides the upper bound
+To establish the ultimate pointwise estimate, we will employ the Chapman-Kolmogorov equation; this provides

-To estimate the first quantity from within the RHS of \eqref{eq:GTGrad1}, we employ the heat kernel estimate from Lemma \ref{lemma:IOnD} combined with the spatially-averaged estimate \eqref{eq:GTGrad1Av}; for the latter quantity within the RHS from \eqref{eq:GTGrad1}, we employ the on-diagonal estimate in Lemma \ref{lemma:IOnD} with an additional observation that the second summation is over $N^{\beta_{\partial}}$-many sites, up to a universal constant.
-In particular, we obtain
+To estimate the first term on the RHS of \eqref{eq:GTGrad1}, we employ the heat kernel estimate from Lemma \ref{lemma:IOnD} combined with the spatially-averaged estimate \eqref{eq:GTGrad1Av}; for the latter term on the RHS of \eqref{eq:GTGrad1}, we employ the on-diagonal estimate in Lemma \ref{lemma:IOnD} with an additional observation that the second summation is over $N^{\beta_{\partial}}$-many sites, up to a universal constant. {Thus}

-this completes the proof. \end{proof} We complete the current discussion concerning regularity estimates for $\mathscr{U}^{N,0}$ with a spatial-temporal gradient estimate.
-The only motivation we provide for this estimate is that the dynamical averaging scheme which is at the heart of the proof of Theorem \ref{theorem:KPZ} requires delicate heat kernel regularity estimates, and this is simply one of those estimates. \begin{lemma} Consider times $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any spatial coordinate $x \in \mathscr{I}_{N,0}$.
-Provided any time-scale $\tau \in \R_{\geq 0}$ satisfying $\tau \leq 7\varrho_{S,T}$ along with any $k \in \Z$ uniformly bounded, we have the following estimate for any $\beta_{\partial} \in \R_{>0}$ and $\e \in \R_{>0}$ arbitrarily small but universal:
+this completes the proof. \end{proof} {Let us} complete this discussion concerning regularity estimates for $\mathbf{P}^{N,0}$ with a spatial-temporal gradient estimate.
+The only motivation we provide for this estimate is that the dynamical averaging scheme which is at the heart of the proof of Theorem \ref{theorem:KPZ} requires delicate heat kernel regularity estimates, and this is simply one of those estimates. \begin{lemma}\fsp Consider times $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any spatial coordinate $x \in \mathbb{I}_{N,0}$.
+Provided any time-scale $\tau \in \R_{\geq 0}$ satisfying $\tau \leq 7\rho_{S,T}$ along with any $k \in \Z$ uniformly bounded, we have the following estimate for any $\beta_{\partial} \in \R_{>0}$ and $\e \in \R_{>0}$ arbitrarily small but universal: